momosetkn/doma-kotlin-migrate/README.md

 [![](https://jitpack.io/v/momosetkn/doma-kotlin-migrate.svg)](https://jitpack.io/#momosetkn/doma-kotlin-migrate)

 A product for migrating to [QueryDsl](https://github.com/domaframework/doma/pull/1203) with doma-kotlin.
-It provides a method signature similar to Entityql, but it will be marked as @Deprecated.
+It provides Extensions functions like to Entityql, with @Deprecated.
+You can migrate to QueryDsl with minimal changes to your existing code.

 ## Step1 - Install